Bira/octopus-carnival/_posts/2022-12-01-bitterstrike.md

 10, a ground speed of 6 with Ice Walk, and a flight speed of 6.
 She's actually the first MM3/MV-compatible adult white dragon we ran across in our readings, as the MV only contained Young and Elder examples.
-Though she only has one eye, that doesn't affect her stats and she's mostly like a typical white dragon.
+Though she only has one eye, that doesn't affect her stats.

-This means she has an **Action Recovery** trait that automatically ends any dazing, stunning, or dominating effects on her when her turn ends, and **Instinctive Rampage** that gives her a free action at her initiative + 10 where she can move her speed, go through enemy spaces, and use a claw attack on any enemy whose space she moves through.
+As a white dragon, she has an **Action Recovery** trait that automatically ends any dazing, stunning, or dominating effects on her when her turn ends, and **Instinctive Rampage** that gives her a free action at her initiative + 10 where she can move her speed, go through enemy spaces, and use a claw attack on any enemy whose space she moves through.
 She gains Resist 5 to all damage during